ASPIRE High School Mentoring Program

 What is required for the background investigation?

-APL has procedures and controls in place to safeguard information.
-Although students will not have any access to classified information, they will have to successfully complete a background investigation, to include a criminal and Social Security check.
+APL is a secure facility and has procedures and controls in place to safeguard information.
+Although students will not have any access to classified information, they will have to successfully complete a background investigation, which includes a criminal background check and a Social Security check.
+The student and his/her parents (if student is under 18 years of age) must consent to this background check upon accepting the internship placement.

 I was not selected for placement.
 Why not?

 We make every attempt to place students.
 Lack of a placement opportunity has nothing to do with a student’s qualifications.
-It has everything to do with departmental capacity, the student’s expressed areas of interest, and the nature of our sponsored work (classified, unclassified).
+It has everything to do with departmental capacity, the student’s expressed areas of interest, and the complexity of our sponsored work.

 Once You Have Been Accepted